addysiddiqui7/PMFNavigator-AI/README.md

 The system supports four main data configurations:
 *   **Search Grounding**: DuckDuckGo web scraping of public reviews and expert analyses.
-*   **CSV Analysis**: Local ingestion of customer feedback datasets.
+*   **Internal Data Ingestion**: Local parsing of customer reviews, survey spreadsheets, PDF manuals, or Word files.
-*   **Hybrid Mode**: Cross-references local CSV telemetry against public web signals to reveal market blind spots.
+*   **Hybrid Mode**: Cross-references internal datasets against public web signals to reveal competitor blind spots.
-*   **Folder Ingestion**: Automatically merges and parses all CSV files in a target directory, counting source density in the final report.
+*   **Folder Ingestion**: Automatically scans, parses, and merges all supported files in a target directory (individually by name or in bulk), listing source counts in the final report metadata.

 ---